-- Doctor’s Office Excursion – There is a local children’s museum that has a pretend play medical center.
-I am also going to be really focused at our next trip to the doctor and try to make it an educational visit beyond just the wellness exam.
+- Doctor’s Office Excursion – There is a local children’s museum that has a pretend to play medical center.
+I am also going to be really focused on our next trip to the doctor and try to make it an educational visit beyond just the wellness exam.

 - Paper bag lungs – My son is a little young for this activity but I am going to give it a go anyway.
 I will have to take the lead and prepare the “lungs” and figure out the best way to explain to him how lungs help us breathe.